-General Guidelines: A 12-point serif font, preferably Times New Roman, is required.
+General Guidelines: A 12-point serif font, preferably Times New Roman, is required for all text, except within figures.
 Do not use compressed type format.
-Double-space entire manuscript.
+Double-space entire manuscript; number each line and each page.
 Each of the following components should begin on a separate page: